andrej1c/website-owners-checklist/README.md

 1. Does the domain registration auto-renew?
 1. Do you know when your credit card on file expires?
 Will you get an email notification if this happens?
 1. What email address did you use for the email notifications?
+1. Does your domain registrar disclose your name or contact information?
+(They shouldn't)

 ## Hosting